Wellington Electricity

 Wellington Electricity, registered as Wellington Electricity Lines Limited, is an electricity distribution company, based in Wellington, New Zealand.

-Wellington Electricity supplies electricity to approximately 400,000 consumers through over 164,500 installation connection points (ICPs) in its network that covers the Wellington city, Porirua and the Hutt Valley regions.
+Wellington Electricity supplies electricity to approximately 400,000 consumers through over 176,000 installation connection points (ICPs) in its network that covers the Wellington city, Porirua and the Hutt Valley regions.
+The network is owned by a multinational conglomerate corporation CK Hutchison Holdings.

-Ownership

-Cheung Kong Infrastructure Holdings Limited and Power Assets Holdings Limited together own 100 per cent of Wellington Electricity, with both companies being members of the Cheung Kong group of companies and listed on the Hong Kong Stock Exchange (HKEx).

 Distribution network

 Wellington Electricity uses a 33 kV sub-transmission network, with 11 kV high-voltage distribution and 230/400 V low-voltage distribution.
 The network comprises a high percentage of underground cabling, with 66% of the sub-transmission circuits being cabled.
 Wellington Electricity also owned and operated several rectifier stations and a 53 km network of DC cables in central Wellington to supply the trolleybus system, which was closed down and removed in 2017.

-The majority of electricity used in Wellington is taken from the national grid at Transpower substations located at Upper Hutt (Birchville), Haywards, Melling, Gracefield, Pauatahanui, Takapu Road (to the east of Linden), Kaiwharawhara, Wilton and Central Park (Mount Cook).
+The majority of electricity used in Wellington is taken from the national grid at Transpower substations located at Upper Hutt (Birchville), Haywards, Melling, Gracefield, Pāuatahanui, Takapu Road (to the east of Linden), Kaiwharawhara, Wilton and Central Park (Mount Cook).
 The network also receives up to 12 MW of electricity from power generating facilities connected to the distribution network, including two landfill gas stations at Silverstream and Happy Valley, a gas fired cogeneration facility at Wellington Hospital, and a single wind turbine in Brooklyn.

 A major project was completed in 2012 to replace 33 kV underground cables that supply part of the Wellington Central Business district.
 New cables were installed from Wilton to Moore Street in Thorndon.

 Network statistics

-Network performance

-The Wellington Electricity 2016 Information Disclosure reported the performance of the network for the 2015/16 year as follows:

-This level of network performance means that average consumer typically experiences a power outage lasting 55 minutes once every 20 months.
-However, Wellington is subject to severe storm events and high wind gusts that can cause extensive interruptions for some consumers.
-Normalised figures are exclusive of major weather events and outages.
+Major incidents

+On 1 May 2025 a severe storm with the strongest winds in Wellington in over a decade caused extensive damage to the network, leading to 8,000 outages.
+By 5 May, there were still 300 homes without power, and Wellington Electricity was criticised for inadequate communications about the restoration work.
+As of 7 May, a small number of houses in Wellington were still without power.